The right to express an interest to deliver services on behalf of the Council

-If SCC accepts an EOI for a relevant service, SCC will undertake an appropriate procurement exercise for the service having regard to the nature and value of the contract that may be awarded and in accordance with its policies and procedures regarding the procurement of services.
+If we accept an EOI for a relevant service, we will undertake an appropriate procurement exercise for the service having regard to the nature and value of the contract that may be awarded and in accordance with its policies and procedures regarding the procurement of services.

-If SCC decides to modify or reject an EOI, SCC will notify the relevant body of the decision, giving reasons for it.
-The notification will also be published on SCC's website.
+If we decide to modify or reject an EOI, we will notify the relevant body of the decision, giving reasons for it.
+The notification will also be published on our website.

-Somerset County Council is now using the Supplying the South West e tender portal to advertise its contract opportunities.
+We are now using the Supplying the South West e-tender portal to advertise our contract opportunities.
 Prospective Suppliers can register on the site.
 Registration is free and will enable you to search for opportunities and to receive alerts related to your areas of interest.

 Further advice and support for staff members interested in forming a staff mutual is available from the Cabinet Office.